NIEM/NIEM-Training/Master NIEM Document/Exercise_Solutions.md

 - PINK
 - UNKNOWN

-Q. What if you wanted to describe the eye color as "The color of my favorite pair of faded blue jeans"?
+Q: What if you wanted to describe the eye color as "The color of my favorite pair of faded blue jeans"?

-A. Most code tables have a textual counterpart, in this case [`nc:PersonEyeColorText`](http://niem5.org/wayfarer/nc/PersonEyeColorText.html)
+A: Most code tables have a textual counterpart, in this case [`nc:PersonEyeColorText`](http://niem5.org/wayfarer/nc/PersonEyeColorText.html)

-Q. What do you think happens if a code table has no enumerations defined?
+Q: What do you think happens if a code table has no enumerations defined?
 What will validate and what won't?

-A. Any string will validate!
+A: Any string will validate!

 ## Metadata

-Q. What does the Human Services domain count as metadata?
+Q: What does the Human Services domain count as metadata?

-A. It's all listed here: [`hs:Metadata`](http://niem5.org/wayfarer/hs/Metadata.html)
+A: It's all listed here: [`hs:Metadata`](http://niem5.org/wayfarer/hs/Metadata.html)

-Q. What about the Screening domain?
+Q: What about the Screening domain?

-A. Screening only has Person-oriented metadata: [`scr:PersonMetadataType`](http://niem5.org/wayfarer/scr/PersonMetadataType.html)
+A: Screening only has Person-oriented metadata: [`scr:PersonMetadata`](http://niem5.org/wayfarer/scr/PersonMetadata.html)

-Q. Think up an example of metadata about this class.
+Q: Think up an example of metadata about this class.

-A. The date it's being held and the instructor are basic ones.
+A: The date it's being held and the instructor are basic ones.

 ## Combining Domains - Augmentations

-Q. Can you mix and match NIEM elements into your own Augmentation?
+Q: Can you mix and match NIEM elements into your own Augmentation?

-A. Yes.
-You can add them individually, or make an Augmentation bag to hold them.
+A: Sure can.
+Your Augmentations can freely mix your own new content with existing NIEM content, regardless of domain (or core)